kinlane/irs-modernized-efile-blueprint/README.md

    * Technology - Secure usage of modern approaches to using compute, storage and Internet networking technology in a distributed manner
    * Business - Adherence to government lines of business, while also acknowledging the business needs and interest of 3rd party private sector partners
-   * Politics - A flexible understanding and execution of activities involved in establishing a distributed ecosystem of partners, while maintaining an overall healthy balance of operation
+   * Politics - A flexible understanding and execution of activities involved in establishing a distributed ecosystem of partners, and maintaining an overall healthy balance of operation

 The IRS MeF platform employs this balance at a scale that is unmatched in federal government currently.
 MeF provides a working blueprint can be applied across federal government, in areas ranging from the veterans claims process to the financial regulatory process.